 Preparation:

-- Peel potatoes and cut into 10 mm thick sticks.
+- Peel the potatoes and cut them into 10 mm thick sticks.

 - Remove starch by rinsing thoroughly and then dry the pencils.

-- Mix potatoes with oil and place in the air fryer.
+- Mix the potatoes with oil and place them in the air fryer.

-- After cooking, season with salt and serve immediately to avoid mushy meat.
+- Season with salt after cooking and serve immediately to prevent mushy conditions.

 Conclusion: Healthy fries made easy

-Whether freshly prepared or frozen, the air fryer makes French fries quick, crispy, and, above all, healthy.
-This appliance is a great addition to any kitchen and perfect for anyone who enjoys healthy food.
+Whether freshly prepared or frozen – with an air fryer, French fries turn out quickly, crispy, and above all, healthy.
+The appliance is a great addition to any kitchen and perfect for anyone who wants to enjoy food consciously.